 Common Signs of a Functioning Alcoholic

 According to the National Council on Alcoholism and Drug Dependence, the following are some of how functioning alcoholic symptoms can have negative effects on an alcoholic’s family and friends.
 Alcoholism impacts families in many ways, including:

 - The inability to stop drinking at will – The hallmark of an addiction problem is the inability to control the impulse to drink or do drugs.
 Any time an individual is unable to control his actions, especially in the case of substance abuse, his loved ones are bound to suffer the consequences.

-- Neglect of important duties – A common symptom of alcoholism is impaired judgment, physical capabilities, and cognitive function.
-An alcoholic will, at some point, begin to neglect essential duties and responsibilities at home and at work.
+- Neglect of essential duties – A common symptom of alcoholism is impaired judgment, physical capabilities, and cognitive function.
+An alcoholic will, at some point, begin to neglect essential duties and responsibilities at home and work.

 - Needing time to nurse hangovers – Alcoholism has any number of short-term consequences, the most common of which is a hangover.
 When an alcoholic needs time to nurse a hangover, it can significantly disrupt their ability to honor important commitments.
 It can also result in unhealthy behaviors, such as poor diet and a lack of exercise.

-- Subjecting children to trauma – As a general rule, individuals who grew up in homes where a relative abused alcohol have a greater likelihood of experiencing emotional problems than those who grew up in sober homes.
-In addition, they are four times more likely to abuse alcohol themselves.
+- Subjecting children to trauma – As a general rule, individuals who grew up in homes where a relative abused alcohol have a higher likelihood of experiencing emotional problems than those who grew up in sober homes.
+Also, they are four times more likely to abuse alcohol themselves.